BrunoVDK/constraint-programming/src/DooremanVandekerkhoveREADME.txt

 Below is an overview of the source code for the final project of the *Advanced Programming Languages for A.I.* course [H02A8A].
 Every procedure is preceded by documentation.

+To run benchmarks for any problem, the benchmark procedure can be used (call 'benchmark(true)').

 Authors : Michaël Dooreman & Bruno Vandekerkhove

 ## Sudoku